 Part P notification is required for each dwelling.
 If you are registered with a competent person scheme (NICEIC, NAPIT, ELECSA), you can self-certify.
 The Building Regulations Compliance Certificate should be provided to the developer for inclusion in the handover pack to the buyer.

-Under Regulation 411.3.4 (introduced by A4:2026), all AC final circuits supplying luminaires within domestic premises must have additional protection by a 30 mA RCD.
+Under Regulation 411.3.4, all AC final circuits supplying luminaires within domestic (household) premises must have additional protection by an RCD with a rated residual operating current not exceeding 30 mA.
 This means every lighting circuit in a new build dwelling requires RCD protection — typically delivered via RCBOs in a fully-protected consumer unit.
-This is a direct A4:2026 change that affects every new build consumer unit design.